betraying/roblox-lookup/README.md

-# discord is @yjg for help
+dm me on discord for help @yjg

-* Also please credit thank you